 Major Infrastructure Works

-A total of $157 million was spent in FY 2018/ 2019 on major infrastructure works for public housing development programme.
-64 infrastructure and road-related facilities projects in 20 towns were implemented on time to serve the BTO developments.
-The major areas of works are in the towns of Tampines North, Punggol North and Bidadari.
+A total of $138 million was spent in FY 2019/ 2020 on major infrastructure works for public housing development programme.
+72 Infrastructure and road-related facilities projects in HDB towns were implemented on time to serve the BTO developments.
+The major areas of works are in the towns of Bidadari, Tampines North and South, Punggol North, Tengah, Kallang Whampoa, Woodlands, Yishun, and Sembawang.

 Land Reclamation Projects

-HDB is the agent to Ministry of National Development (MND) to carry out land reclamation works.
-Ongoing land reclamation projects include the $1.03 billion contract for the Construction & Management of Staging Grounds & Infilling Works (Phase 1) and the $602 million contract for the Construction & Management of Staging Grounds & Infilling Works (Phase 2), which are scheduled to be completed by May 2020 and July 2023 respectively.
-On 24 August 2018, HDB called the tender for the Management of Staging Grounds & Infilling Works (Phase 3).
-The tender closed on 12 April 2019.
+HDB is the agent to MND to carry out land reclamation works.
+Ongoing land reclamation projects include the $1.03 billion contract for the Construction & Management of Staging Grounds & Infilling Works (Phase 1) and $602 million contract for the Construction & Management of Staging Grounds & Infilling Works (Phase 2), which are scheduled to be completed by August 2020 and March 2023 respectively.
+The $418 million contract for the Construction and Management of Staging Ground and Infilling Works (Phase 3) commenced on 24 February 2020 and is scheduled to be completed by May 2026.

-Other ongoing land reclamation projects include the $101 million contract for the Construction for Land Reclamation at Changi East, and the $1.23 billion contract for the Construction of Polder at Areas A & C of Pulau Tekong, which are scheduled to be completed in July 2019 and April 2022 respectively.
+Other ongoing land reclamation projects include the $1.23 billion contract for the Construction of Polder at Areas A & C of Pulau Tekong, which is scheduled to be completed in April 2022.

 National Strategic Stockpiles

-Since 2016, MND has appointed HDB as the agent to carry out the infrastructure and development works related to the national strategic stockpiles.
+The Ministry of National Development (MND) has re-appointed HDB as the agent to carry out the infrastructure and development works related to the national strategic stockpiles in FY2019.
+The agency agreement is extended for 3 years.
+HDB is managing 3 ongoing distant-sourced sand stockpiling contracts in FY2019.

-The solar capability building programme for public housing involves a wide-scale solar photovoltaic (PV) test-bedding in new and existing precincts.
-The test-bed will enable HDB to achieve various developmental objectives.
-These include conducting study on the performance of solar PV system based on different block configurations, geographical settings and technologies in a tropical setting; gathering and learning from its design and development; helping the industry build technical expertise and capability; and developing more cost-effective solar PV systems.
+The solar capability building programme for public housing started with a wide-scale solar photovoltaic (PV) test-bedding in new and existing precincts.
+The test-bed has enabled HDB to achieve various developmental objectives.
+These include studying the performance of solar PV system based on different block configurations, geographical settings and technologies in a tropical setting; gathering and learning from its design and development; helping the industry build technical expertise and capability; and developing more cost-effective solar PV systems.

 Solar Leasing Model and the SolarNova programme